duckworthd/mirai/docs/caveats.rst

 Combining promises isn't free
 -----------------------------

-:mod:`mirai` provides several functions for combining promises together -- namely, :meth:`Promise.collect`, :meth:`Promise.join`, and
+:mod:`mirai` provides several functions for combining promises -- namely, :meth:`Promise.collect`, :meth:`Promise.join`, and :meth:`Promise.select`.
-:meth:`Promise.select`.
 Unlike all callbacks registered with `Promise.call`, these functions generate threads *outside of mirai's ThreadPoolExecutor*.
 This is because these functions ultimately wait upon the completion of other promises, which we already know can cause race conditions (see :ref:`waiting`).

 These threads are not bound by any thread pool, thus each call creates a new thread.
 If too many such threads are alive at the same time `bad things can